vexor/vx-promo/_posts/2014-02-19-depoy-rails-applications-using-ansible-and-mina.md

 title: How To Deploy Rails Applications Using Ansible And Mina
 ---

-A lot of people face problems when they install rails application server from scratch.
+A lot of people face problems when they install a rails application server from scratch.
 Despite the fact that solutions such as [Heroku][heroku] or [Engine Yard][engine yard] are available, unfortunately, for various reasons, it’s not always possible to use them.